-Play the podcast or read each sentence aloud to the students, paying particular attention to the correct intonation needed for the different sentences types.
-The sentences are given on page 105 of the Student's Book.
+Play the podcast or read each sentences aloud to the students, paying particular attention to the correct intonation needed for the different sentences types.
+The sentences are on page 105 of the Student's Books.
 Let the students identify each sentence type and then let them practise saying each sentence with the same intonation.

-- a In which country can one see pyramids? (question) - b She had the most wonderful trip to Uganda! - (exclamation) - c I am not sure if I want to leave my country to study in another country. (statement) - d Travel really broadens your mind! (exclamation) e Do you know anything about living in Canada? - (question) - f I am going to broaden my mind by reading. (statement)
+a In which country can one see pyramids? - questionb She had the most wonderful trip to Uganda! - exclamation c I am not sure if I want to leave my country to study in another country. - statement d Travel really broadens your mind! exclamation e Do you know anything about living in Canada? - question f I am going to broaden my mind by reading. - statement

-• Play the podcast or read the short poem to the students.
+Play the podcast or read the short poem to the students.
 They should only listen at this stage, not read.
 Then let them copy the incomplete poem into their exercise books before listening to the poem again and completing the gaps in the poem.
 Let them listen a third time to check their work.
-Finally, ask some of the students to read aloud what they have written.
-The students could also learn this poem by heart and recite it in class.